xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 ## Defining nodes

 Nodes may contain any number of attributes.
-In this document, everything is defined at the group level, so we only need define the names.
+In this document, everything is defined at the group level, so we only need to define the names.
 Here we will use a simple n[number] scheme, though any scheme may be used.

 ```bash